PhD Sanskrit: Admission 2025, Eligibility, Salary, Syllabus, Fees and Jobs

 • It opens paths for researchers to study the ancient usage of language and its delve into Philosophy.

-• Due to the decline in the number of students studying PhD Sanskrit, there is more scope in professions such as lecturers, translators and interpreters.
+• Due to the decline in the number of students studying this course, there is more scope in professions such as lecturers, translators, and interpreters.

 • Great for scholars looking to pursue a DSc in the same field.